A Blessing in Disguise? DeFi Exploits and Short-Horizon Responses in U.S. Commercial Paper Spreads: Data and Identification Strategy

 The model is specified as follows:

-Where: \begin{itemize} \item $Y_{i,t}$ denotes the financial market indicator (e.g., CP spread) at time $t$ for event $i$. \item $D_{i,t+k}$ is an event dummy variable that takes the value of 1 when the observation falls on the $k$-th day relative to the attack date ($T=0$), and 0 otherwise. \item We select a window of $[-5, +3]$ to focus on short-term pulse effects. \item $X_{i,t}$ is a vector of control variables (including VIX, DXY, BTC returns, etc.). \item $\alpha_i$ and $\tau$ represent event fixed effects and the intercept, respectively. \item The coefficient $\delta_k$ is our core parameter of interest, measuring the abnormal variation in each period following the attack relative to the baseline period (mean of $k<0$).
-If $\delta_k < 0$ and is significant, it supports the ``Blessing in Disguise'' hypothesis. \end{itemize}
+Where: \begin{itemize} \item $Y_{i,t}$ denotes the funding-market indicator (the AA CP spread) at time $t$ for event $i$. \item $D_{i,t+k}$ is an event dummy variable that takes the value of 1 when the observation falls on the $k$-th day relative to the attack date ($T=0$), and 0 otherwise. \item We select a baseline window of $[-5, +3]$ to focus on impact-day and next-day responses while limiting overlap among nearby exploit windows in the declustered sample.
+Appendix Table~\ref{tab:robustness_alt} extends the horizon to $[-5, +5]$ and shows that the longer window mainly weakens precision beyond the short-horizon response. \item $X_{i,t}$ is a vector of control variables (including VIX, DXY, BTC returns, etc.). \item $\alpha_i$ and $\tau$ represent event fixed effects and the intercept, respectively. \item The coefficient $\delta_k$ is our core parameter of interest, measuring event-time variation in each period following the attack relative to the baseline period.
+If $\delta_k < 0$, the estimates are consistent with short-horizon spread narrowing in the AA CP segment. \end{itemize}